Ramez Harb

 Ramez Harb (died 19 November 2012) was a Palestinian militant and commander.
-He was the second high commander killed in the Israeli offensive in the mid-November 2012.
+He was the second high commander killed in the Israeli offensive in mid-November 2012.

 Militant activities and death

-Harb was in charge with propaganda in Islamic Jihad's Gaza City Brigade and an aide to Tissir Jabari.
+Harb was in charge of propaganda in Islamic Jihad's Gaza City Brigade and an aide to Tissir Jabari.
 He was killed in an Israel Air Force strike on a high-rise building in Gaza City on 19 November 2012 during the Operation Pillar of Cloud.